Editor’s Note: This marketing infographic is part of our 25 part series.

 As you work through your PPC campaigns and test for just the right message match for each of your keywords, you’ll likely land on some golden insights.

-By understanding which ad copy your visitors respond to and click on, you can better understand what they’re looking for and what stage of the buyer’s cycle they are in.
+By understanding what ad copy your visitors respond to and click on, you can better understand what they’re looking for and what stage of the buyer’s cycle they are in.

 But don’t stop there.